Position

 Responsibilities:

-• Conduct quality audits and inspections to identify areas for improvement and ensure compliance with quality standards.
+• Conduct regular quality audits and inspections to ensure compliance with quality standards.

 Qualifications

-• Bachelor’s degree in Quality Management, Engineering, Business Administration, or a related field.
+• Bachelor's degree in Quality Management, Engineering, or a related field.

-• Strong understanding of quality management systems and methodologies, such as ISO 9001, Six Sigma, and Lean Manufacturing.
+• Strong knowledge of quality management systems and ISO standards.

 Is becoming a Quality Lead a good career path?

-• Opportunity to make a direct impact on product quality and customer satisfaction
+• Chance to make a big impact on product quality

-• May require working long hours, especially during product launches or quality audits
+• High stress during product launches or quality issues

 What is the job outlook for a Quality Lead?